alexander-jiang/halite3_bot/journal.md

   - v4 does this poorly: it will turn away from high-halite squares even if the ship is right next to them!
 On the other hand, v3's randomness is inefficient as the round progresses.
+    - dynamic returning threshold? return threshold should be higher when further from shipyard (capture as much as possible), and lower in early-game
   - in early game, assigning targets to closest ship in decreasing halite amount chooses targets for ships that are far away (maybe should weight distance based on halite density in the board, which could also help determine ship spawning decisions)
 - Tactical Optimizations:
   - ~~Recall all ships at end of round (colliding ships on your own shipyard deposits the halite)~~
-    - need to bugfix this: sometimes ships get left over when they don't have enough halite to move or to avoid collisions (in both v3.1 and v4)
+    - ~~need to bugfix this: sometimes ships get left over when they don't have enough halite to move or to avoid collisions (in both v3.1 and v4)~~ v4 bot seems to have this issue fixed
   - Force first five actions to be spawning ships (and thus need to force ships to move in first 5 turns so that shipyard isn't occupied)
+  - When returning to dropoff, try to avoid enemy ships
-  - Spawning too many ships in the mid-game.
+  - Spawning too many ships in the mid-game? (some visualization of ship statistics would help, see below)
   - Don't fail when an enemy ship occupies the shipyard (just collide with it and take its halite)
 - Building dropoffs:
   - benefits of building the dropoff: instantly collects when there's a lot of halite